SanjaydasSivan/feed-summarizer/Readme.md

 1. Clone the project
 2. Install the dependencies (pip install -r requirements.txt)
 3. Run the 'prerequisites.py' file to download 'punkt'
-4. Run 'uvicorn main:app --reload' to run the REST API service
+4. Run 'python -m uvicorn main:app --reload' to run the REST API service
 5. Open the browser and go to 'http://127.0.0.1:8000/' to access the API
 6. Enter the query and click on 'Search' to get the summarized data feed
 7. To know more about the API, go to 'http://http://127.0.0.1:8000/docs'